ProjectLocus/JoinMe/README.md

 # JoinMe
-A social media meetup app with a focus on connecting people on a human level by allowing users to send invitations to other people to do actual activities such as enjoy a cup of coffee or attend an office party.
+A social media invitation app with a focus on connecting people on a human level by allowing users to send invitations to other people to actual events such as enjoy a cup of coffee or attend an office party.

+## Team Members:
+Alex Rael:
+Did most of the Room Persistence manipulation throughout the app.
+That includes grabbing the necessary information to create a new user, displaying that info in the user profile section, grabbing info from the create invitation fragment and displaying it in the new invitation fragment.
+Also setup most of the Retrofit calls to communicate with the backend.

+Dina Rabanal:

+Brian Bleck:

 ## User Stories:
 * As a user I want to be able to send an invitation to other people who I can see.